peidevs/OpenDataBookClub/_includes/content.md

 Here is a link to the [PEI Landmarks project](http://peidevs.github.io/OpenDataBookClub/landmarks/landmarks.html).

-Thanks to everyone for their support, including [CBC Island Morning](http://www.cbc.ca/islandmorning/), [City of Summerside](http://www.city.summerside.pe.ca/), and all contributors.
+Thanks to everyone for their support, including [CBC Island Morning](http://www.cbc.ca/islandmorning/), [City of Summerside](http://www.city.summerside.pe.ca/), [CBC Maritime Noon](http://www.cbc.ca/maritimenoon/2016/01/13/a-parking-warning-your-immigration-feedback-maritime-directions/) and all contributors.
 You rock!
 Please note that we are working our way through the list.

-## What is it?
+## What is this about?
 A regular meetup for civic-minded individuals to present / discuss open data.
 We won't be studying books: we'll study data sets.
 Check out [this site](http://opendatabook.club) for more information.

 We aim to include engaged citizens, government actors ([the blue shirts!](http://ruk.ca/content/man-blue-shirt)), map geeks, librarians, software nerds, statisticans -- anyone who is interested in [Open Data](http://thirtyforsixty.blogspot.ca/2015/02/what-is-open-data-part-1.html) and its potential on PEI.